davelively14/seo_hero/README.md

 - Fido checks validation and only returns valid results
   - I think this works.
 Need to test it in practice
+- Fix issues
+  - Duplicate rankings
+  - Rankings only up to 25
+  - Demmly.co should not have validated correctly

 #### Version 1.0.0